substratusai/models/README.md

 A collection of containerized AI models that:

 * Can be used to run inference from the CLI or via an HTTP API.
-* Support exploration with Jupyter Notebooks.
+* Support experimentation and development with Jupyter Notebooks.
 * Support finetuning with new datasets.